rust-lang/book/src/ch04-01-what-is-ownership.md

 > from the middle or bottom wouldn’t work as well!
 Adding data is called
 > *pushing onto the stack*, and removing data is called *popping off the stack*.
 >
+> (The stack of plates analogy isn’t quite accurate: during a function call,
+> the function can quickly access any variables in a region of the stack known
+> as its *stack frame* without having to pop anything off the stack.
+In modern
+> compiled languages, usually an entire stack frame is pushed during a function
+> call and popped when the function returns.)
+>
 > All data stored on the stack must have a known, fixed size.
 Data with an
 > unknown size at compile time or a size that might change must be stored on
 > the heap instead.
 The heap is less organized: when you put data on the heap,